Grammar: 💡 Effective Word Choice & Style - Advanced (C2) - Lesson 3: Advanced Idiomatic Usage & Cultural Nuances in authentic contexts

 "Alright team, let's not beat around the bush.
 The latest sales figures are disastrous.
 We need to stop throwing good money after bad on this marketing strategy and go back to the drawing board."

-• beat around the bush: To avoid discussing a difficult topic directly.
-The manager's use of this phrase signals a desire for direct, honest communication, a common value in many Western business cultures.
+Analysis: The manager's use of this phrase signals a desire for direct, honest communication, a common value in many Western business cultures.

-• throw good money after bad: To waste more resources on something that has already failed.
-This idiom highlights a pragmatic value of not being wasteful.
+Meaning: To waste more resources on something that has already failed.

-• go back to the drawing board: To start a plan over from the very beginning.
-This is a common, professional way to admit a strategy has failed and a new one is needed.
+Analysis: This is a common, professional way to admit a strategy has failed and a new one is needed, focusing on solutions not blame.

-Analysis 2: Idioms in a Personal Context
+Analysis 2: Personal Context

 Now, consider this advice between two friends about a career choice.